-Every day, women who have access to family planning (FP) services are empowered to make lifesaving choices such as delaying motherhood, spacing their pregnancies and avoiding unintended pregnancies and abortions.
+Every day, women who have access to family planning (FP) services are empowered to make lifesaving choices such as delaying motherhood, spacing their pregnancies and avoiding unintended pregnancies.
 Each year, women who make these choices and plan their families prevent as many as one in every three maternal deaths and more than two million infant and child deaths.1 Yet, many more lives could be saved.

 What Jhpiego Is Doing

 By integrating FP with a variety of reproductive health (RH) services, Jhpiego has been able to bring modern contraceptive methods and other essential FP services closer to the women who need them.
 Jhpiego takes every opportunity to provide this essential information to all women who attend antenatal care, deliver in a facility, are referred for emergency care services or receive postnatal services.

 - FP and postpartum care—Postpartum women need to know the advantages of timing and spacing their next pregnancy for their own and their baby’s health, and that it is possible to become pregnant before the return of menses.
 If they are not breastfeeding, their fertility may return by six weeks after childbirth.
 In Kenya, with the support of Jhpiego’s ACCESS-FP Program, the government reinvigorated postpartum care services by emphasizing FP.
 Through ACCESS-FP, more than 11,700 women have received immediate postpartum visits that included FP counseling and services.

 - FP and postabortion care—A woman’s fertility can return within two weeks after an abortion or miscarriage.
 So, it is essential that women who receive postabortion care leave clinics with modern contraceptive methods and FP information.
 By providing FP counseling and appropriate contraceptive methods at the time women receive postabortion care services, providers can help women avoid the dangerous cycle of unwanted pregnancy and abortion.